 Policy and Community Engagement

-The UHC works closely on a range of projects in partnership with government agencies (health departments and other sectors related to health), other academic institutions, health systems, non-governmental and community organizations, and community members.
-We also match student trainees, through our depth experience funding, with these partners to further both organizational data and research needs, provide students with hands-on experience and meet their public health program requirement needs.
+The UHC has two cores focused on policy and community engagement that work on a range of projects in partnership with government agencies (health departments and other sectors related to health), other academic institutions, health systems, non-governmental and community organizations, and community members.
+We also match student trainees, through our Applied Practical Experience funding, with these partners to further both organizational data and research needs, provide students with hands-on experience and meet student public health program requirement needs.

 Recent UHC collaborations with local organizations include: